 Tuesday 15th October - Moors

 This is where to look to find out about trips, special events, reminders and requests.

-Thanks for the 'waves' at the end of day pick ups - it really helps to put names to faces.
+Please 'give us a wave' at the end of day pick ups - it really helps to put names to faces.
+Thank you.

 Learning Logs will be given out on Friday indicating skills to be practised.
 Learning logs need to be back in school the following Thursday.
 Some homework will be over longer periods to enable research for example.
 In Year 2 the children have a session to share homework with classmates and staff.
 Pupils get the opportunity to see each other’s learning and discuss findings.
 This enables the children to really engage with homework by sharing good ideas and information.
 The children really enjoy these sessions as it gives them a chance to take learning deeper.
 All homework is related to what’s going on in the current curriculum and supports their classroom learning.
 All homework is read by one of the Year 2 staff and initialled.

 Spelling Logs with new words to practise can go home each night but need to be in school daily because we use them in English.
 We change spelling patterns each Monday and do a check up of the previous week's pattern (words to log and learn) and 'red words' (jumping red words).